A Query-Efficient Quantum Algorithm for Maximum Matching on General Graphs: Result

 \begin{lemma} The path-preserving depth-first search makes at most $O(n)$ incorrect guesses in a single call. \end{lemma}

 \begin{proof} In both the matrix and list models, a guess is incorrect only if we are in the sap, grow, or blossom case.
 Therefore we bound the number of incorrect guesses by the number of times we can reach each case.

-If $v$ is a free node, we have found a sap and immediately remove $u$ and $v$ from $H$ since they lie on a sap we have found.
-Thus we can bound the number of incorrect guesses in this case by the number of free nodes which is in turn bounded by $n$.
+If $\vb$ is a free vertex, we have found a sap and immediately remove $\va$ and $\vb$ from $H$ since they lie on a sap we have found.
+Thus we can bound the number of incorrect guesses in this case by the number of free vertices which is in turn bounded by $n$.

-If $v$ is not a free node, $v$ may either be on a sap or not.
-Note that since $uv$ is tight, it could be on a sap but if another edge further on the potential sap is not present or the potential sap overlaps with a sap already in $P$ we say that $v$ is not on a sap.
+If $\vb$ is not a free vertex, $\vb$ may either be on a sap or not.
+Note that since $\vab$ is tight, it could be on a sap but if another edge further on the potential sap is not present or the potential sap overlaps with a sap already in $P$ we say that $\vb$ is not on a sap.

-If $v$ is not a free node and is on a sap, we remove $u$ and $v$ from $H$ once the sap is found.
-Observe that there is a one-to-one correspondence between the edge $uv$ and the node $v$.
-That is, since $v$ is now in $S'$, we will not process another edge $wv$ for some node $w$.
-It follows that the number of incorrect guesses in this case is bounded by the number of nodes $n$.
+If $\vb$ is not a free vertex and is on a sap, we remove $\va$ and $\vb$ from $H$ once the sap is found.
+Observe that there is a one-to-one correspondence between the edge $\vab$ and the vertex $\vb$.
+That is, since $\vb$ is now in $S'$, we will not process another edge $\vc\vb$ for some vertex $\vc$.
+It follows that the number of incorrect guesses in this case is bounded by the number of vertices $n$.

-If $v$ is not a free node and is not on a sap, we will return from the call and remove $v$ and $v'$ from $H$ (see Line 21 in \autoref{list:dfs_matrix}, Line 23 in \autoref{list:dfs_list}) We can safely remove these nodes because $v'$ is not on a sap and for $v$ to be on a sap, there would be two consecutive unmatched edges which is a contradiction.
-Then the number of incorrect guesses in this case is bounded by the number of nodes we can remove which is $n$.
+If $\vb$ is not a free vertex and is not on a sap, we will return from the call and remove $\vb$ and $\vb'$ from $H$ (see Line 21 in \Cref{list:dfs_matrix}, Line 23 in \Cref{list:dfs_list}).
+We can safely remove these vertices because $\vb'$ is not on a sap and for $\vb$ to be on a sap, there would be two consecutive unmatched edges which is a contradiction.
+Then the number of incorrect guesses in this case is bounded by the number of vertices we can remove which is $n$.

-If $u$ and $v$ form a blossom then we can bound the number of incorrect guesses by the number times blossoms can be merged which is in turn bounded by $n$, the number of blossoms intially present.
+If $\va$ and $\vb$ form a blossom then we can bound the number of incorrect guesses by the number of times blossoms can be merged which is in turn bounded by $n$, the number of blossoms initially present.
 In the list model, we can reach the end of a list at most $n$ times so the number of incorrect guesses due to \texttt{null} outcomes is bounded by $n$. \end{proof}

-We now combine the two lemmas to prove our result.
+We now combine the two lemmas to prove our main result.